O-1 Status

 1) O-1 Requirements

-The employer’s petition must demonstrate to the USCIS that the beneficiary is someone of “extraordinary ability” in his or her field.
+The petition may be filed by a U.S. employer, a U.S. agent, or a foreign employer through a U.S. agent.
+The petitioner must demonstrate to the USCIS that the beneficiary is someone of “extraordinary ability” in his or her field.
 This may be evidenced by documentation of major awards or prizes, publications, patents, citations to the individual’s work, major accomplishments of significance to the field as a whole, letters of reference from other leaders in the field, and any other suitable documentation.
 There is also a peer group “consultation letter” requirement for O-1 visa petitions.
 An appropriate “peer group” might be a relevant professional or academic association, an individual with expertise in the employee’s field of endeavor, or a trade organization.
 The peer group or expert must provide a letter supporting (or, at a minimum, stating no objection to) the request for O-1 classification.

 2) How soon can I start?

 Individuals who are outside the U.S. must apply for an O-1 visa stamp at a U.S. consular post abroad in order to enter the U.S. in O-1 status.
-Applicants must bring the O-1 petition approval notice from USCIS to the consular post in order to obtain the O-1 visa.
+Applicants must present a copy of the O-1 petition approval notice from USCIS to the consular post in order to obtain the O-1 visa.

 3) Extension of O-1 visa status